I often come across comments online labelling Millennials as the “Strawberry Generation” or “Snowflakes”

-I do agree with DPM Tharman that ageism and discrimination against older workers is wrong but I do believe that our stance as a country against ageism should apply to the youth as well.
+I agree with DPM Tharman that ageism and discrimination against older workers is wrong but I do believe that our stance as a country against ageism should apply to the youth as well.

 After all, no generation is superior to another and each generation has their own set of unique challenges.
 After some encouragement from my NTU Professor, Liew Kai Khiun, I decided to write this entry to debunk some myths about my generation.